E-Gilley/Mint-Classics-Analysis/README.md

 ![Country-Orders-Results](https://github.com/E-Gilley/MintClassicsAnalysis/assets/150806239/79c911b3-9a0f-49f6-99cd-4a00f852f6c9)

-So Mint Classics has sent orders to 21 different countries.
+So Mint Classics has sent orders to **21 different countries**.
 The results show both the number of unique orders to each country and the total number of products included in those orders.

+**Wrap-up**: We now have a better picture of both the data and the structure of Mint Classics as a company.
+From here we dig further into sales and warehouse operations.

+---

 ## Part 2: Inventory and Sales